LTU-RAI/ExplorationRRT/README.md

 ## ROS Topics

-The Following ROS topics can be found in the launch/errt.launch file.
+The Following ROS topic configurations can be found in the launch/errt.launch file.

 **remap from="ODOMETRY_IN_" to="/hummingbird/ground_truth/odometry"** - The robot odometry topic